MahmoudMadkour/Smart-Home-Project-/README.md

 ❑ Admin mode can register any user or remove.

-❑ Usernames and password must be kept into memory even if the system is powered off.
+❑ Usernames and password must be kept into memory even if the system is powered off using EEBROM.

-❑ If admin or any user or passwords are entered wrong more than 3 trial, the system must break down and fire alarm until reset.
+❑ If admin or any user or passwords are entered wrong more than 3 trial, the system break down and fire alarm until reset.

 ❑ Admin and user can access to all applies except user cannot